L.A. Law: Reception

 Because of its popularity, L.A.
 Law had great influence on how Americans viewed the law and lawyers.
 The New York Times described it as "television's most serious attempt to date to portray American law and the people who practice it ...
 L.A.
 Law, perhaps more than any other force, has come to shape public perceptions about lawyers and the legal system".
 Attorneys reported that the show had affected how they dressed and spoke to juries (and, possibly, how those juries decided cases), and clients came to expect that cases could be tried and decided within a week.
-The number of applicants to law school rose because of how it glamourised the profession (including, as one law school dean stated, "the infinite possibilities for sex"), professors used L.A.
+The number of applicants to law school rose because of how it glamorized the profession (including, as one law school dean stated, "the infinite possibilities for sex"), professors used L.A.
 Law as a teaching aid to discuss with their students legal issues raised in episodes, and law journal articles analysed the meaning of its plotlines.
 The show reportedly taught future lawyers things law school did not, such as time management and how to negotiate, and an attorney stated that the show accurately depicted life at a small law firm.

 One law professor wrote in the Yale Law Journal that L.A.
 Law "has conveyed more 'bytes' of information (truthful or not), more images about lawyers, than all the Legal Studies programs, all the op-ed pieces, all the PBS shows put together."
 The show was "a massive distortion of reality ... the lawyers of L.A.
 Law are caricatures", he stated, but "caricatures are always caricatures of something, and that has to be real".
-Another wrote in the issue that the show "subtracts eighty to ninety-nine percent of lawyers' real work lives" and overemphasized the glamor of the rest.
+Another wrote in the issue that the show "subtracts eighty to ninety-nine percent of lawyers' real work lives" and overemphasized the glamour of the rest.
 Unlike other works of legal fiction such as Perry Mason and Presumed Innocent, however, which are essentially mysteries that lawyers solve, L.A.
 Laws plots taught its tens of millions of viewers torts, ethics, and other basic legal ideas and dilemmas that comprise the first year of a legal education.

 Home media

-Revelation Films has released all eight seasons of LA Law on DVD in the UK (Region 2).
+Revelation Films has released all eight seasons of L.A.
+Law on DVD in the UK (Region 2).
 This is the first time the show has been released on DVD anywhere in the world.

 On April 18, 2016, Revelation Films released L.A.
 Law – The Complete Collection on DVD in the UK.
 The 46-disc box set features all 171 episodes of the series in special collectors packaging.

 In Region 1, Shout!
 Factory has released the first three seasons on DVD.

 All episodes of the series are available to stream on Hulu, as of November 3, 2023, in remastered HD format.
 They were also previously available for periods of time on Amazon Prime Video and the related free streaming service previously known as IMDB TV.